 A Food Lover’s Holiday in Uzès

 If you’d instead pass on checking out every stall and just fancy watching people around in the morning, head to Terroirs within the Place aux Herbes.
-Simply sit down and sip your cup of coffee or tea while watching one of the finest markets within the whole southern region of France spring to life.
+Simply sit down and sip your cup of coffee or tea while watching one of the finest markets in the southern region of France spring to life.

 La Table 2 Julien at Montaren-et-Saint-Médiers serves sumptuous food at lunchtime that you can pair with a glass of your preferred wine.